MayeulPx/PYnals/README.md

 You and your team spawn in one of the two sides of the map.
 You choose one of 3 factions and try to stay in the flag area.

 ### How to win
-You must stay in the flag area 10 seconds to win one round
+You must stay in the flag area 10 seconds to win one round. the first who gain 5 round win